bentoml/BentoML/docs/source/concepts/bento.rst

 -------------------

 Build options are specified in a :code:`.yaml` file, which customizes the final Bento produced.
+By convention, this file is named :code:`bentofile.yaml`.

 In this section, we will go over all the build options, including defining dependencies, configuring files to include, and customize docker image settings.

 Service